Complicative/Complicative.github.io/README.md

 you will see that the url changes slightly, adding a "?lang" at the end.
 This url will always open the app in that language.
 Bookmark it or even put it on your homescreen, and it will always open in your language.

-The supported languages with their lang codes are:
+The supported languages are:

-English: en
-French: fr
-Finnish: fi
-German: de
-Italian: it
-Norwegian: no
-Spanish: es
-Swedish: sv
-Klingon: kli (don't ask)
+English, French, Finnish, German, Italian, (Norwegian), Spanish, Swedish, Klingon (don't ask)

 TL;DR?
 Check the 7 step tutorial.